yongmingyang/tp/docs/UserGuide.md

   e.g. in `add q/QUESTION`, `QUESTION` is a parameter which can be used as `add q/What is the heart responsible for?`.

 * Items in square brackets are optional.<br>
-  e.g. `q/QUESTION [t/TAG]` can be used as `q/What is the heart responsible for t/cardiology` or as `q/What is the heart responsible for`.
+  e.g. `q/QUESTION [t/TAG]` can be used as `q/What is the heart responsible for? t/cardiology` or as `q/What is the heart responsible for?`

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/heart`, `t/heart t/cardiology` etc.